Formatting your documents

 Producing your documents

 There are basically two options: the most popular option is usually referred to as what you see is what you get (WYSIWYG).
 Microsoft Word is the most obvious example: everything you type shows up in the actual document, given that content and form are one and the same.
-In Word, what you see on the screen is what the document will look like if you print it (hopefully).
+In Word, what you see on the screen is what the document will look like if you print it.

 Microsoft Word

 If you do use Word, however, be an advanced user.
 Maria Gouskova’s tutorial is a great place to start.
-For example, use headings and cross-references; make sure to have installed the appropriate fonts to get decent IPA symbols; and always generate PDFs of your doc
+For example, use headings and cross-references; make sure to have installed the appropriate fonts to get decent IPA symbols; and always generate PDFs of your doc files to avoid surprises.
+In addition, spend some time learning how to manage references (see below).

 Pros

-- easy and fast (for short documents)
+- Easy and fast (for short documents)

-- everybody knows it
+- Everybody knows it

-- most journals are at least OK with
+- Most journals are at least OK with

 Cons

-- slow for longer documents
+- Slow for longer documents

-- requires additional software to manage bibliographies
+- Requires additional software to manage bibliographies

-- can be unstable and buggy
+- Can be unstable and buggy

-- poor spacing
+- Poor spacing

-- math doesn’t look good
+- Math doesn’t look good

-- different Word versions or different computers can change how your
+- Different Word versions or different computers can change how your

-looks - Not free
+doclooks - Not free

 To me, the best place to get started is ShareLaTeX (now Overleaf)—visit this link, for example.
-They have great video tutorials on their YouTube channel, and they also have an online
+They have great video tutorials on their YouTube channel, and they also have an online \(\LaTeX\) environment, so you don’t even need to install \(\LaTeX\) if you don’t want to.
+Once you understand the basics, Google will solve most of your questions.

 Pros